jlinoff/pam/README.md

 The field type describes the type of data that field holds like a number or an email.
-A complete description list of the available types is presented in the [Custom Record Field Types](#custom-record-field-types) table below.
+A complete description list of the available types is presented in the [Default Record Field Types](#default-record-field-types) table below.

 The field value is the unique value for the field in an individual record.
 For example, an "email" field in one record would have different value than the